elysemontano/elyse-lecture-notes/jumpstart/javascript-part-one.md

 Before we get into syntax, etc. let’s look at the JS console in chrome.
 Chrome is a really valuable developer tool to run javascript code.

 If you don't have chrome installed, please take a minute to install it.
-If you do have it installed, please open up a browswer.
+If you do have it installed, please open up a browser.

-** Chrome browswer -> right click -> inspect -> console **
+** Chrome browser -> right click -> inspect -> console **

 Inside the console, we can type javascript directly into here.
 This will be our way of talking to the computer for today.